 I’ve spent decades helping wives recover from this situation and transform their failing marriage into a dream marriage.
 You too can have a fresh start; some situations more easily than others, but in almost every case.

-In this article, I will help you better understand what is happening, and hopefully convince you to take a more realistic approach; one that includes a plan that will put your marriage on solid ground again, moving towards a relationship that is more fulfilling than it has ever been, at any time.
+In this article, I will help you better understand what is happening, and hopefully convince you to take a realistic approach that will put your marriage on solid ground again, moving towards a relationship that is more fulfilling than it has ever been.

 The shock, disappointment, confusion, and numbness you may feel at the moment always passes.
 I promise that you will get past this one way or another.